Uruma: White Beach Naval Facility

 White Beach Naval Facility, formally referred to as the Port Operations Naval Facility White Beach, is a United States Navy base located southern tip of the Katsuren Peninsula at the Northeast of Nakagusuku Bay, also known as Buckner Bay.
 The base covers 1.568 km2 in the Heishikiya and Nohen districts of the city.
 White Beach serves as the staging area for the Okinawa-based 31st Marine Expeditionary Unit.
 Nuclear submarines and warships and submarines make regular calls to the facility.
 White Beach consists primarily of two piers, designated Navy Pier and Army Pier.
 The Navy pier is 24 m in width and 850 m in length, and the Army pier is 24 m in width and 450 m in length.
 The Japan Maritime Self-Defense Force Okinawa Naval Base is located directly adjacent to White Beach.

 The White Beach Naval Facility was built at the end of the Battle of Okinawa in 1945.
 95,000 military engineers arrived on Okinawa Island to convert the island into a staging area for an invasion of the Japanese main islands.
 While the island was not used for an invasion of Japan, White Beach remained a permanent military facility.
 White Beach played a role in the controversial Agent Orange testing in Okinawa in the early 1960s under an American program to test unconventional weapons as part of the classified Project AGILE.
 Logbooks of the privately owned merchant marine ship SS Schuyler Otis Bland show that chemicals agents were delivered to White Beach under armed guard on April 25, 1962, then transported to other areas of the island.

+In popular culture

+The Japanese manga Okitsura by Egumi Sora is set in Uruma.